Tilek12/42HN-ft_transcendence/FinsihLine.md

 # Issues
+GAME
-when game plays, and you switch to another page it doesnt disconnect
+- when game plays, and you switch to another page it doesnt disconnect

+FRONTEND
+- boxes of login and register page cant show whole placeholders
+- register button on login page is not colorful when language switched

+BACKEND

+USERMANAGEMENT